Categories

 After 15 months, the Captain, who was aware of the repeated criticisms to his project by the English press and the public opinion in general, considered that it was time to return the Fueguinos to their land and put the experiment into practice.

-The Captain had a hot temper and caustic personality.
+A portrait of Charles Darwin, before he became famous as the founder of a revolutionary scientific theory The Captain had a hot temper and caustic personality.
 Suicidal ideas hovered in his mind, since he was aware of his family background and, what is more, his predecessor in command of the Beagle had taken his own life.
 This is why he needed a nice travel companion that would help him to drive away those ghosts.

 John Stevens Henlow, a Botany Professor at Cambridge, recommended a 22 year-old naturalist, who had never before crossed the ocean, for this position.

-A young Charles Darwin, who had not had a really successful academic performance and who still believed in the divine creation according to the Bible (he was a priest apprentice), left in 1834 from the port of Plymouth.
+A young Charles Darwin, who had not had a really successful academic performance and who still believed in the divine creation according to the Bible (he was a Plymouth Portpriest apprentice), left in 1834 from the port of Plymouth.
 He started, with the Captain and the three aborigines, what would eventually become a paradigmatic journey in human history.

 The Captain looked forward to seeing the fruits of his experiment, but Darwin discouraged him and minimized the importance of the matter.
 A letter to his sister, Susan, reveals his belief in the reversibility of the education: “It will be very interesting and -I’m afraid- also painful to see poor Jemmy Button and the others.
 I guess we will find them naked and half starving, or otherwise devoured in the last winter”.